hailinzeng/hailinzeng.github.com/_posts/2013-03-29-argo-part1-jetty.md

     }

 The MovieLister relies on MoiveFinder.
+Directly!

 By using dependency injection, you can eliminate this dependency, and inject a proper MovieFinder implementation when using MovieLister